omladole2507/Mail-Application-with-GUI/README.md

 # 📧 OM's Mail Application - README

-Welcome to Sagar's Mail Application!
+Welcome to OM's Mail Application!
 This is a simple GUI-based email-sending application built using Python and the Tkinter library.
 This application allows users to send emails conveniently via Gmail's SMTP server.

 ---